Daniel-Laufer/flashcard-app/README.md

 The entirety of the documentation for the back-end APIs used in this project are written using [Swagger](https://swagger.io/).
 It can be viewed at **<base_url>/api/api-docs** (the "base_url" varies depending on where the application is actually running whether it be locally, on Google's servers, etc.).
 I attached a gif below to show off this documentation.
+Please click the gif to zoom in.

 ![Swagger Docs Gif](./readme-images/swagger_docs.gif)